kjensen19/Weekend-Movie-Sagas/INSTRUCTIONS.md

 This should show:

-- an input field (for the movie title)
+🔥- an input field (for the movie title)
-- an input field (for the movie poster image URL))
+🔥- an input field (for the movie poster image URL))
-- a textarea (for the movie description)
+🔥- a textarea (for the movie description)
-- a dropdown (for the genres)
+🔥- a dropdown (for the genres)

 The Add Movie page should have the buttons:

-- `Cancel` button, which should bring the user to the Home/List Page
-- `Save` button, which should save these inputs in the database and bring the user to the Home/List Page (which now has the new movie)
+🔥- `Cancel` button, which should bring the user to the Home/List Page 🔥- `Save` button, which should save these inputs in the database and bring the user to the Home/List Page (which now has the new movie)

 **Base functionality does not require being able to select more than one genre for a new movie**

 > Hint: Look at the /api/movie POST route -- it's been made already but is performing 2 queries: one to store the movie information and another to store the genre in the junction table.

-> Hint: You'll want to use the genres that are in the db for your dropdown
+🔥> Hint: You'll want to use the genres that are in the db for your dropdown

-🔥### 2.
-Refresh on Details Page
+### 2. Refresh on Details Page🔥
 Allow the app to maintain on refresh our details page.
 Research [React Router URL PARAMS](https://reactrouter.com/web/example/url-params)